cotes2020/jekyll-theme-chirpy/_posts/01AWS/SecurityTools/2020-07-18-overallsecurity.md

 1. <font color=red> protecting data at rest </font>
    - Define polices for data classification, access control, retention and deletion
    - Tag information assets stored in AWS based on adopted classification scheme
-   - Determine where your data will be located by selecting a suitable AWS region
+   - Determine where the data will be located by selecting a suitable AWS region
    - Use geo restriction (or geoblocking),
      - to prevent users in specific geographic locations from accessing content that you are distributing through a CloudFront web distribution
-   - Control the format, structure and security of your data by masking, making it anonymised or encrypted in accordance with the classification
+   - Control the format, structure and security of the data by masking, making it anonymised or encrypted in accordance with the classification
    - Encrypt data at rest using server-side or client-side encryption
    - Manage other access controls, such as identity, access management, permissions and security credentials
    - Restrict access to data using IAM policies, resource policies and capability policies